 Skip to content

-How to Allow or Block Autoplay Sound in Edge Computer
+Allow or Block Autoplay Sound in Edge on the Computer

 1. Launch the Microsoft Edge on the Computer.

-2. Click on the More horizontal 3dots icon menu for options.
+2. Click on the More horizontal 3-dots icon menu and select Settings from the menu list.

 Allow Media Autoplay in Edge Computer

-news websites tend to play sounds without our consent.
-It is alarming and very irritating.
-It is always recommended to block autoplay by using sound settings.
-Here are the steps to block sound access:
+The news websites tend to play sounds without our consent.
+It is always recommended to keep the autoplay option off.
+Here are the steps to follow:

 1. Launch the Microsoft Edge on the Computer.